Best Stand

 Typical surfboard foam

-Surfboards have historically been produced using
+Surfboards have historically been produced

-about 2.3 lbs per cubic foot (or 37 kg per cubic
+is about 2.3 lbs per cubic foot (or 37 kg per cubic

-the polyurethane foam blank is shaped to its final
+construction, the polyurethane foam blank is shaped

-surfboard shape and then coated by one or two layers
+to its final surfboard shape and then coated by

-of fiberglass woven cloth and hardened with either
+one or two layers of fiberglass woven cloth and

 While it’s possible to make a stand up paddle

-due to the massive size of SUPs would be a very
+size of SUPs would be a very heavy board.
+SUPs,

-use EPS foam (expanded polystyrene, beaded foam
+(expanded polystyrene, beaded foam pressed together

 and by all means should be) reinforced with more